simplificator/babel/README.markdown

 #babel

 Babel is a gem to identify in what language a text is written.
-It is based on the n-gram approach by Cacnar and Trenkle as described in http://www.sfs.uni-tuebingen.de/iscl/Theses/kranig.pdf
+It is based on the n-gram approach by Cavnar and Trenkle as described in http://www.sfs.uni-tuebingen.de/iscl/Theses/kranig.pdf

 ##usage
+    require 'rubygems'
+    require 'babel'

+    def guess_language(s)
+      puts "'#{s}' is probably '#{s.language}'"
+    end
+    # load the default profiles
+    Babel.load_profiles

+    # Let's see what Babel thinks about these texts
+    guess_language 'Montags ist es ruhig'
+    guess_language 'le coq est mort'

+    # Replace a profile with my own profile
+    Babel.load_profile('eng', '/path/to/my/english/profile.yml')

+    # Merge profile data
+    Babel.load_profile('eng', '/path/to/my/other/english/profile.yml', :merge => true)

+    # Show Top-3 Languages for a sentence
+    puts "What language could this be written in?".languages[0..2]

 ##profiles
 Profiles are collections of n-grams and the number of occurence of each ngram.
-Babel uses n-grams with length 2-5 (bigram, trigram, tetragram, pentagram) and limits the profile to the top 300 n-grams with the built in profiles.
-You can create your own profile and decide what n-grams to use and whether you want to limit or not.
+Babel uses n-grams with length 2-5 (bigram, trigram, tetragram, pentagram).
+You can create your own profile and decide what n-grams to use and whether you want to limit or not if you want to.

 These profiles are shipped with the gem:
  * german (deu) (this profile is built from udhr_deu_1996.txt)